 08 of 08

-The first time I read about someone ripping out a butler's pantry to enlarge a kitchen, I thought I must have misunderstood.
+The first time we read about someone ripping out a butler's pantry to enlarge a kitchen, we thought we must have misunderstood.
 It's bad enough that previous generations frequently took over the butler's pantry when they wanted a second bath.